dvrzan/dvrzan.github.io/Content/posts/2022/05/how-to-test-published-property.md

 # How to test @Published property with XCTest

-How you're testing a functionality of your code depends on what you want to test and understanding how the code works, so lets start with a quick recap of `@Published` property.
+How you're testing a functionality of your code depends on what you want to test and understanding how the code works.
+Let's start with a quick recap of `@Published` property.

 ## @Published property

 `@Published` properties stream values over time.
-When the property's been marked as `@Published` it gets assigned a `willSet` observer, so that any changes on the property are immediately sent to all observers.
+When the property's marked as `@Published` it gets assigned a `willSet` observer.
+Any changes on the property are immediately sent to all observers.

 ```swift
 class VideoListViewModel {